- Section 1 – Membership Eligibility

-C. If, because of redistricting, two (2) Board members whose terms have not expired represent the same district, an election shall be held between these two current Board members.
+C. If, because of redistricting, two (2) trustees whose terms have not expired represent the same district, an election shall be held between these two current trustees.

 Section 7: Trustee Seating

-At the next Board meeting following an election, all newly-elected Board members shall sign a statement verifying that they are qualified and have no conflict of interest that violates these Bylaws.
-The newly-elected Board members shall then be seated.
+At the next Board meeting following an election, all newly-elected trustees shall sign a statement verifying that they are qualified and have no conflict of interest that violates these Bylaws.
+The newly-elected trustees shall then be seated.

 Section 8: Trustee Compensation

 Trustees may not receive any salary for their services.
-By resolution, the Board may authorize payments to or for the benefit of Board members as a result of their performance in the position of trustee.
+By resolution, the Board may authorize payments to or for the benefit of trustees as a result of their performance in the position of trustee.